jrarmstro/36buick/README.md

+# 36buick
-# 36buickGitHub Pages hosting of [36buick.ca](http://www.36buick.ca), a simple webpage, originally selling a restored 1936 Buick, which now serves simply as a legacy webpage for the car.
+GitHub Pages hosting of [36buick.ca](http://www.36buick.ca), a simple webpage, originally selling a restored 1936 Buick, which now serves simply as a legacy webpage for the car.